-- Different measures that account for the issue have been proposed, but the standard measures are still used in most evaluations. - A relaxed evaluation is to consider some character overlap (e.g., >50%) instead of exact boundaries.
+- Different accounts for the issue have been proposed, but the standard $F_1$ is still used in most evaluations. - A relaxed evaluation is to consider some character overlap (e.g., >50%) instead of exact boundaries.

 Micro-Averaging and Macro-Averaging

 Evaluation of multi-class tasks